-- 1. Leads for potential students are received through various means. - 2.
-Admissions representative contacts the potential student via telephone, text message or email. - 3.
-Student completes the Distance Education Online Assessment Tool. - 4.
+- 6. Leads for potential students are received through various means. - 7.
+Admissions representative contacts the potential student via telephone, text message or email. - 8.
+Student completes the Distance Education Online Assessment Tool. - 9.
 Admissions representative discusses Platt College, admission requirements, the distance education program and format, and program. - a.
-Admissions requirement include proof of a GED or high school diploma. - b.
-Program information discussed is the program requirements, length of program, wonderlic testing (entrance exam) process, essay requirements, and Program Director interview. - 5.
-If student successfully passes the wonderlic test, they are then scheduled for the Program Director interview and provided information for submitting the essay. - 6.
-Program Director interview is completed. - 7.
+Admissions requirements include proof of a GED or high school diploma. - b.
+Program information discussed is the program requirements, length of program, Wonderlic testing (entrance exam) process, essay requirements, and Program Director interview. - 10.
+If student successfully passes the Wonderlic test, they are then scheduled for the Program Director interview and provided information for submitting the essay. - 11.
+Program Director interview is completed. - 12.
 Student is informed if they are accepted or not.